NiziL/Smart-Fridge-Kata/README.md

   - for type `yogourt`, it decreasess by 5% per day
   - for type `vegetable`, it decreasess randomly by 20% to 25% per day
   - for type `mushroom`, it decreasess by 10% per day while it is greater than 50%, and then decreases by 5% per day
-  - for type `meat`, it decreases by 10% per day during 3 days, and then decreases by 20% per day
+  - for type `meat`, it decreases by 10% per day during a random number of days between 3 and 5, and then decreases by 20% per day
   - for others type, it decreases randomly by 5% to 15% per day
 - the fridge also has the following features:
   - list all the products expiring tomorrow